hnamitha1/CV/README.md

 - Testing Packages: RSpec, Jasmine, Karma, Protractor
 - Independent learner and problem-solver

+####Remote Courses (May 2014 - Jan 2016)

+-Responsive Website Basics: Code with HTML, CSS, and JavaScript -Introduction to HTML5
+-HTML, CSS and JavaScript
+-Introduction to CSS3
+-Web Application Architectures
+-Programming for Everybody (Python)

 #### Visvesvaraya Technological University (Aug 2004 to Nov 2006)

 - Master of Technology